-If your child has had other insurance besides WVCHIP or Medicaid within the last three months, you will not qualify unless you meet one of the following exceptions:
+If your child has other insurance besides WVCHIP or Medicaid, you will not qualify unless you meet one of the following exceptions:

 - Your child is covered under the insurance of a non-custodial parent; and the insurance services can only be accessible in another state, or in a geographical area in WV that is considered to be non-accessible.

 Note: You will need to submit copies of documents from your employer or insurance company to show changes in coverage or health care premium costs.

 Q. My health insurance for my kids costs over 9.5 % of my gross income.
 I don’t want to drop their coverage unless I’m sure they can get WVCHIP.
 What should I do?

 Q. I am a divorced parent.
 My children receive medical coverage from their other parent.
 The insurance is not readily accepted in West Virginia.
 What should I do?